alexbalan08/Sock-price-binary-prediction-using-NLP/README.md

 # NLP Project: Predicting Stock Price Movements Based on News - Transformer

-This project explores the use of Natural Language Processing (NLP) techniques to **predict stock price movements** based on news reports, focusing on the **car manufacturing sector**.
-Multiple transformer-based models (encoders only) were applied to both company-specific and multi-company datasets, using stock price data to analyze the impact of news on financial performance, after the release of the news 1 day, 3 days and 5 days later.
+In this project i explored use of Natural Language Processing (NLP) techniques to **predict stock price movements** based on news reports, focusing on the **car manufacturing sector**.
+Multiple transformer-based models (encoders only) were applied to both company-specific and multi-company datasets, using stock price data to analyze the impact of news on financial performance, after the release of the news 1 day, 3 days and 5 days later (this was made to study the lag of price chnages after news release).
+3 different encoders (one tunned for fnanncial data) were tested and also further fine tuned to suit my data.

+For this work, I collected and automatically labeled two datasets used for this work.

 > Labeled dataset I created available on Kaggle:
 > [Car Manufacturing Companies - News Reports](https://www.kaggle.com/datasets/alexbalan08/car-manufacturing-companies-related-newsreports)